BobleChinois/Bitcoin-definition/Brouillons/Gay_Science.md

 * without blocks it would be much harder, probably impossible, to implement the Proof-of-Work, the miner's reward, and the mining difficulty adjustement algorithm, which are all vital component in Bitcoin.
 * It is likely that the cryptography used to link transactions and blocks together makes validation by full node a lot easier and less computer-intensive, or even possible at all.

 As a thought experiment, we could imagine a Bitcoin without blocks.
-Transactions could still be linked together pretty much the same than today, but it would mean that every node would need to be there from the beginning without ever going offline, or else how could they catch up?
+Transactions could still be linked together pretty much the same than today, but it means that every node would need to be there from the beginning without ever going offline, or else how could they catch up?
 It would be very easy to feed them false transactions that supposedly occured while they weren't there.
-Even if "honnest nodes" give you the right transaction history, how do you decide with absolute certainty which is the wrong one?
-Such a network would rapidly divides and falls apart without a central validator.
+Worse, even without going offline, if thousands of nodes suddenly appear with a different transactions history, as a "honnest" node how can you be sure they don't have the right version?
+Such a network would be very vulnerable to all kind of attacks, and most likely rapidly divides and falls apart without a central validator.

 With Bitcoin's blockchain:
-* you have proof that transactions that occured while you were offline are coherent with what you know,
+* you have a strong proof that every transaction that ever occured is coherent with the whole history as you know it,
 * you can easily check for the cumulated proof-of-work that gives you the "heaviest" chain (the one which consumed the most work to forge), which you have to assume to be the valid one,
 * you can trace every transaction back to a miner reward,
 * last but not least, the difficulty adjustement makes sure that stock-to-flow ratio is as constant as possible (ie. that the supply of bitcoins is constant regardless of the evolution of demand).

 A "chain of blocks" is merely the way Bitcoin is organising its transaction history to allow for some other more important features like those I mentioned.
-It it useful in Bitcoin, but doesn't make a lot of sense while isolated from the global Bitcoin architecture to serve other goals.
+It it useful in Bitcoin, but doesn't make a lot of sense when it is isolated from the global Bitcoin architecture to serve other goals.

-By the way, as a new year resolution, I decided to not use the term "blockchain" when talking about Bitcoin anymore* as it is corrupted beyond redemption, and replace it when possible by more descriptive alternatives like "chain of blocks" or "timechain".
+By the way, as a new year resolution, I decided to not use the term "blockchain" when talking about Bitcoin anymore (except when talking about obvious blockchain bullshit) as it is corrupted beyond redemption, and replace it when possible by more descriptive alternatives like "chain of blocks" or "timechain".

-*I will keep using it when talking about bullshit blockchain project though

 ### Opening up of a new territory